Elfadlee/Documents-Capture-Application/README.md

 It is built using HTML, CSS (Bootstrap), and JavaScript and relies on LocalStorage for data persistence — meaning all records are saved locally in the browser.

----
 Features
-- Add Records**: Enter client information, number of pages, education level, price, and cost.
+- Add Records: Enter client information, number of pages, education level, price, and cost.
-- Edit Records**: Update existing entries through a dedicated update page.
+- Edit Records: Update existing entries through a dedicated update page.
-- Delete Records**: Remove unwanted entries from the table.
+- Delete Records: Remove unwanted entries from the table.
-- Search**: Quickly filter results using the search bar.
+- Search: Quickly filter results using the search bar.
-- eports Page**: Summarize profit and order details.
+- eports Page: Summarize profit and order details.
-- LocalStorage Persistence**: All data is stored in the browser for convenience.
+- LocalStorage Persistence: All data is stored in the browser for convenience.
-- Auto Row Numbering**: Rows are automatically renumbered when records are added or deleted.
+- Auto Row Numbering: Rows are automatically renumbered when records are added or deleted.

----

 Technologies Used
 - HTML5